camillelockwood/vendor-cleaner/README.md

 | Decide "same vendor?" + pick best name | **Claude** | Genuine fuzzy judgment |
 | Apply only confident merges; flag the rest | **Python + a confidence gate** | A human approves uncertain calls — the model never silently overwrites financial records |

-That last row is the point: **knowing when *not* to fully automate** is the difference between a careless script and a tool you'd trust near real data.
+Letting plain logic handle the certain cases and a human handle the uncertain ones, is what makes a tool like this safe to run on real financial data.

-## What the Python actually does
+## What The Python Actually Does

 This is a from-scratch data pipeline in standard-library Python (only the Anthropic SDK is an external dependency):